-As described in Note 9 to the consolidated financial statements, the Company entered into a royalty interest purchase agreement ("Oberland Purchase Agreement") in 2019 with entities managed by Oberland Capital Management, LLC ("Oberland").
-The Company sold to Oberland a portion of its rights to receive royalties from Genentech on potential net sales of Erivedge.
-As a result of the obligation to pay future royalties to Oberland, management recorded the proceeds from this transaction as a liability on its consolidated balance sheet that will be accounted for using the interest method over the estimated life of the Oberland Purchase Agreement.
+As described in Note 9 to the consolidated financial statements, the Company entered into a royalty interest purchase agreement ("Oberland Purchase Agreement") in 2019 with entities managed by Oberland Capital Management, LLC ("the Purchasers").
+The Company sold to the Purchasers a portion of its rights to receive royalties from Genentech on potential net sales of Erivedge.
+As a result of the obligation to pay future royalties to the Purchasers, management recorded the proceeds from this transaction as a liability on its consolidated balance sheet accounted for using the interest method over the estimated life of the Oberland Purchase Agreement.
 Management determined the fair value of the liability related to the sale of future royalties at the time of the Oberland Purchase Agreement to be \$65.0 million.
-As of December 31, 2021, the liability related to the sale of future royalties was \$53.8 million.
-The projected amount of royalty payments expected to be paid to Oberland involves the use of significant estimates and assumptions with respect to the revenue growth rate in the Company's projections of sales of Erivedge.
+As of December 31, 2022, the liability related to the sale of future royalties was \$49.5 million.
+The projected amount of royalty payments expected to be paid to the Purchasers involves the use of significant estimates and assumptions with respect to the revenue growth rate in the Company's projections of sales of Erivedge.